RelativeSpade/SuperMarioRL/README.md

 ## "Multi-Threaded" Implementation

 Currently, the multi-threaded implementation is not true multithreading.
 It can be likened to assigning 8 individuals to perform the same task simultaneously.
 True multi-threading involves a team of 8 people collaborating on the task.
+Therefore, I will not be spending time running iterations to test for performance differences, as it is incredibly unlikely to have any; I will however return to this eventually to finish it.